makeda-lelozwi/makeda-lelozwi/README.md

 # Hi there, Lelo here 👋

-I'm a software developer, passionate about bridging the gap between creativity, technical excellence and technology.
+I'm a software developer, based in Cape Town and passionate about bridging the gap between creativity, technical excellence and technology.

 💻 I bring a unique perspective shaped by my humanities background.